 While hydration is a keyword connected to many summer activities, most hikers would never go on an adventure without a water bottle.
 Unfortunately, most people don’t give the same consideration to winter activities.

 Just because you don’t feel thirsty when the weather is cold doesn’t mean your body isn’t using and losing water.
 Cold, dry air will work to dehydrate you more quickly, and you will still sweat under your layers, even if you don’t feel hot.

 Understand that the work of movement under the weight of extra clothing and with snowshoes strapped to you means you will sweat, despite the cold.
 Forget the fact that you don’t feel hot.
 Instead, understand that sweat is often trapped under layers or, and it will evaporate quickly in the cold, so you may not be aware of it.

 Don’t forget to stay nourished.

 If your body is working hard, it is not only using water but also burning fuel.
-To save weight and give you long-term energy, pad your pockets with complex carbohydrates and proteins such as a small bag of nuts, chocolate, jerky or dried fruits.
-Avoid purely sugary snacks and snacks that will freeze.
+To save weight and give you long-term energy, pad your pockets with complex carbohydrates and proteins such as a small bag of nuts, chocolate, jerky, or dried fruits.
+Avoid purely sugary snacks and snacks that freeze.

 Remember the dangers of winter sports.